-cisely, it induces a piecewise linear encoding function (Fig. 9).
-Sparseness implies that only at most N{row} out of the possible N{col} features \mathbf{d}{ij} are active in the representation of a particular stimulus; the precise subset of active neurons changes for different stimuli.
+Sparseness induces a nonlinear encoding function; more precisely, it induces a piecewise linear encoding function (Figure 9).
+Sparseness implies that only at most $N{\rm row}$ out of the possible $N{col}$ features $d{ij}$ are active in the representation of a particular stimulus; the precise subset of active neurons changes for different stimuli.
 Piecewise linearity arises because the encoding function is linear for all stimuli that activate the same subset of features, but changes for different subsets (see also Appendix A.2).
 Note that not just any nonlinear function can be implemented.
-For example, any saturating nonlinearities must be introduced by a preprocessor, because doubling the stimulus \mathbf{y} necessarily doubles the neural representation \mathbf{c} , i.e., $\mathbf{y} = \mathbf{Dc}$ implies $2\mathbf{y} = \mathbf{D}(2\mathbf{c})$.
+For example, any saturating nonlinearities must be introduced by a preprocessor, since doubling the stimulus y necessarily doubles the neural representation c, i.e. y = Dc implies $2\mathbf{y} = \mathbf{D}(2\mathbf{c})$ .

-The prediction that there is an asymmetry between the linearity of the decoding function and the nonlinearity of the encoding function can be tested experimentally (Fig. 8).
-Given an ensemble of stimulus-response pairs (i.e., the neural responses to an ensemble of sounds) obtained from a population of neurons, the model predicts that a linear stimulus reconstruction approach (i.e., a decoding model) will outperform a linear "forward" (i.e., encoding) model, but only if the optimal linear reconstructors are estimated from a population of neurons.
+The prediction that there is an asymmetry between the linearity of the decoding function and the nonlinearity of the encoding function can be tested experimentally (Figure 8).
+Given an ensemble of stimulus-response pairs (i.e. the neural responses to an ensemble of sounds) obtained from a population of neurons, the model predicts that a linear stimulus reconstruction approach (i.e. a decoding model) will outperform a linear "forward" (i.e. encoding) model, but only if the optimal linear reconstructors are estimated from a population of neurons.

 The idea that a linear approximation is better suited for the neural decoding than encoding function was first exploited to estimate the information rate of fly visual neurons (Bialek et al., 1991).
-In contrast, our model predicts that, if the neural representation is sparse and overcomplete, then the asymmetry should emerge only in multineuron recordings.
+By contrast, our model predicts that, if the neural representation is sparse and overcomplete, then the asymmetry should emerge only in multi-neuron recordings.
 To our knowledge, this asymmetry has not been tested for high-level auditory representations.
-Our model thus makes a strong prediction: linear decoding does not provide an advantage over linear encoding for single neuron experiments, whereas the former outperforms the latter for multineuron experiments.
+Our model thus makes a strong prediction: that linear decoding does not provide an advantage over linear encoding for single neuron experiments, whereas the former outperforms the latter for multi-neuron experiments.

-Context dependence of STRFs
+3.4.3 Context-dependence of STRFs

 A third prediction that follows from the piecewise linearity of the encoding function is that the linear component of receptive fields should depend on the acoustic context.
-Following conventional usage in auditory physiology, we will use the term STRF to refer only to the linear component of the encoding function, although the encoding function itself may be highly nonlinear (Kowalski et al., 1996; Theunissen et al., 2000, 2001).
-(In visual physiology, STRF is used to refer to the "spatial temporal receptive field," but
+Following conventional usage in auditory physiology, we will use the term spectrotemporal receptive field, or STRF, to refer only to the linear component of the encoding function, even though the encoding function itself may be highly nonlinear (Theunissen et al., 2000, 2001; Kowalski et al., 1996).
+(In visual physiology, "STRF" is used to refer to the "spatial temporal receptive field," but the quantities are analogous.)
+The STRF is the analog (in a high-dimensional input space) of the slope of a neuron's tuning curve in one dimension.